Casual academic opportunities

 - Casual pay dates

-- After Hours Building Access: Please note that after-hours building access is not generally provided to casual academic staff.
-All after-hours access requests must be endorsed by the School and is only provided if absolutely necessary
+- After-Hours Building Access: Please note that after-hours building access is not generally provided to casual academic staff.
+All after-hours access requests must be endorsed by the School and will only be provided if absolutely necessary

 - Occupational Health and Safety Induction: Online TrainME training